Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 Step 3: Label the information needed for DoE analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We label the four important groups as Pyomo Suffix components as mentioned before by adding a ``label_experiment`` method.
+We label the four important groups using Pyomo :class:`Suffix` components as mentioned before by adding a ``label_experiment`` method.
 This method is required by Pyomo.DoE to identify the design variables (experimental inputs), measurements, measurement errors, and unknown parameters in the model.